johnynek/bosatsu/docs/language_guide.md

 support for universal quantification sometimes called generic values or generic functions: `forall a. a -> List[a]`.

 ## The Bosatsu Predef
-The predef includes List, Option, Either types and some associated functions.
+The predef includes Int, String, List, Option, Either types and some associated functions.

 ## Packages
 All names are private unless exported.
 All names from external packages must be imported.
 There can be no cycles in the dependency graph of Bosatsu packages.